chall8908/cli-mastermind/README.md

 language, but there's nothing stopping you from delegating actions to another executable or even writing some C code to call into something else alltogether.

+If you are writing your plans in Ruby, Mastermind provides `CLI::Mastermind::Plan::Interface` which you can include in your plans to provide the basic `Plan` interface.

 ## Minimal Dependencies

 Mastermind only has one dependency, Shopify's excelent [cli-ui project][cli-ui].